rrthomas/nancy/README.md

-* *`$include{FILE}`* Look up the given source file in the input tree (see below); read its contents, then expand them (that is, execute any commands it contains) and return the result.
+* *`$include{FILE}`* Look up the given source file in the input tree (see below); read its contents, then expand them (that is, execute any commands it contains) and return the result, eliding any final newline.
+(This elision may look tricky, but it almost always does what you want, and makes $include behave better in various contexts.)
 * *`$paste{FILE}`* Like `$include`, but does not expand its result before returning it.
 * *`$path`* Expands to the file currently being expanded, relative to the